June 71:30pm – 2:30pm

 This exhibition also showcases a curated selection of glass art by women artists from within the American Swedish Institute’s impressive glass collection—one of the finest collections of Swedish art glass outside of the Nordic region, with nearly 1000 objects representing over 100 years of glass artistry.
 These female artists operated both under and outside the umbrella of the popular glass studios, and, for some, in the shadow of their husband’s fame.
 Collectively, their work paved the way for contemporary artists such as Jo Andersson and influenced the trajectory of the Swedish Glass industry as a whole.
 Visitors will see objects from well-known artisans such as Ann Wolff (Warff) and Ingeborg Lundin for Orrefors, and iconic designer Ulrica Hydman Vallien’s creations for Kosta Boda, alongside lesser-known women like Eva Englund, Monica Bratt, Monica Backstrom, and Mona Morales Schildt.

-In partnership with ASI, Foci Minnesota Center for Glass Arts will demonstrate what is happening in the local glass community, including a display of work by local Swedish American artist Emma Wood who is exploring identity and relationship to Swedish heritage through the art of glass.
+In partnership with ASI, Foci Minnesota Center for Glass Arts is demonstrating what is happening in the local glass community, including a display of work by local Swedish American artist Emma Wood who is exploring identity and relationship to Swedish heritage through the art of glass.

 “I’m interested in exploring my Swedish connection and the glass history/glass scene of Sweden and bringing that into new works – specifically Småland, where I lived and where my family is from.” – Emma Wood (they/them)